 He was the Additional Commissioner of Mumbai Police and supervised the Eastern Region.
-He was killed during the 2008 Mumbai attacks as he fell to terrorist bullets.
-On 26 January 2009 he was honored with Ashoka Chakra.
-He is survived his wife and two sons.
+He was killed during the November 2008 Mumbai Attacks as he fell to terrorist bullets.
+On 26 January 2009, he was honored with Ashoka Chakra.
+He is survived by his wife and two sons.
 His father is a retired Colonel of the Indian Army and is still living.

 Ashok Kamte joined the state as an IPS officer in 1989 and was sent to Bosnia in a UN mission in 1999 – 2000.
 In 2006 he was made the Commissioner of Police in Solapur.
 Kamte also played in a key role in dealing with the terrorists holed up in the Mumbai buildings as he was well known for his negotiating skills.
 He was one of the most respected and admired officers of the Mumbai Police Force.

 A.S.Atwal was a senior Indian Police Officer.
 He served for five years in the Artillery Regiment before joining the IPS.
 At the time of his death, he was serving as the DIG of the Jalandhar district in Punjab.
 On 25 April 1983 Atwal was killed while he was coming out of the Golden Temple.
 He could not fire back as he was not carrying his arms at the point of time.
 He received the President Police Medal (posthumous).

 Randhir Prasad Verma was an Indian police officer who was posthumously awarded the Ashok Chakra, India’s gallantry award.
 He died in Dhanbad while trying to stop an armed robbery of a branch of Bank of India.
 A Commemorative postage stamp was issued in 2004 in his honor.
 At the time of his death, he was serving as the Superintendent of Police.